strudel-science/strudel-kit/.github/ISSUE_TEMPLATE/-design--new-task-flow--variation--component.md

 ---
-name: New Task Flow/ Variation/ Component
+name: "[Design] New Task Flow/ Variation/ Component"
 about: Design suggestion for new task flow or new variation of existing task flow
 title: "[New Design]"
 labels: design